-So to celebrate Weaning Week 2021, Piccolo has teamed up with leading baby brand Nuby to offer clean, green weaning advice for families, following the recent launch of Nuby’s eco-friendly rice husk tableware range.
+So to celebrate Weaning Week 2021, Piccolo has teamed up with leading baby brand Nuby to offer clean, green weaning tips and advice for families.
+Check out Nuby’s full weaning range here.

 Gardening is a great way of sustainably sourcing your own fresh fruit and veggies and it offers lots of stimulation for your baby!

 From an early age they can watch what you’re doing, and they can see, touch and smell everything that’s growing in the garden until they’re ready to get involved themselves.

 As your little one grows, it also teaches valuable lessons in responsibility, patience and care, as well as learning the value of the food they eat, building their confidence and encouraging an interest in healthy eating very early on.

 If you are growing your own veggie garden, why not take it a step further and start your own compost heap?

 Make the most of your food waste and let it become a fertiliser for your garden – it’s a fantastic way to make the most of the food that baby doesn’t end up eating!

 And what’s great about Nuby’s new eco-tableware is that it’s 100% compostable too.
 Once your child has moved on from the weaning tableware, it can all be broken up and thrown in your compost heap to decompose back into the earth.